aaronhma/algorithms/techniques/sorting/counting-sort/README.md

 -   If $k > n$ ($k$: max value in array, $n$: size of array), Counting Sort isn't a good option.

 - Counting sort can **only sort integer values**.

+- Counting sort isn't a good idea for large datasets.